Cameron-Van-Eck/POSSUM_status_monitor/README.md

 Features that are still missing:
 - *Everything for band 2 (WALLABY).* Waiting on access to WALLABY observatory status sheet, as well as full field list (with all beam positions).
-- *Validation status updates.* Need to figure out if there's a way to auto-query validation status.
-Checking if cubes are public?
-- *Pipeline status updates.* Need to write pipeline module(s) that update the tile status through the pipelines.
 - *Confirm things work with re-observations.* If a field is reobserved, will that be captured in the spreadsheet update?
 Need to check.
-- *Pilot data.* Will probably want sheets for band 1 and 2 separately.
 - *Website* to hold figures and Aladin lite page.
 HTML page to hold figures?